 If you’re on a sailboat in open water during a lightning storm, chances are your eyes are darting nervously between the 50’ mast and the flashing sky.
 Head below deck instead.
 Generally speaking, passengers and occupants should retire to the enclosed portion of the boat.
 Guests and crew alike should avoid contact with any vessel items connected to the lightning protection system or with the ability to conduct electrical charge, such as the metal parts of a sailboat's rigging, spars, fittings, and railings.
 Arms and legs should NOT be dangled in the water.

-The rest is up to chance Implementation of a proper onboard lightning protection system, practice of lightning safety behaviors and common sense can greatly reduce loss of life and property in the event of a lightning storm.
+Implementation of a proper onboard lightning protection system, practice of lightning safety behaviors and common sense can greatly reduce loss of life and property in the event of a lightning storm.
 Boating is a fun and adventurous activity that occasionally puts people in challenging or uncomfortable situations.
 Thankfully, modern innovations allow us to be prepared for and protected from the unexpected.
-You have done what you can to protect yourself, your vessel, and your passengers--the rest is up to chance.
-Safe boating!
+You have done what you can to protect yourself, your vessel, and your passengers.
+Don't leave the rest up to chance - if you want more peace of mind in boating, try boating insurance coverage from Ahoy!